project-gemmi/gemmi/docs/cif-parser.rst

   >>> block.set_pair('_year', '2030')

-If the value needs to be quoting, it must be passed quoted:
+If the value needs quoting, it must be passed quoted:

 .. doctest::